Monster Hunter: World guide: monster hunting basics, combat tips

 How to make unwanted monsters go away

 There will be times, particularly when fighting against higher ranked monsters, when another monster comes in to ruin the fun.
 Sometimes it’ll fight your target, while others it will assist it against you.
-It can be undesirable to say the least.
+This isn’t so much of a problem early on, with some attacks even weakening monsters or making them drop materials.
+However, when you have a Bazelgeuse harassing other monsters that you’re targeting and catching you in the crossfire, maybe flinging some dung isn’t such a bad idea.
 Dung is the answer to this, as if it is thrown against the interrupting monster, it has a chance of running away, possibly due to the embarrassment of smelling so bad.
 If you’re going after targets where this is possible, make sure to have some dung available.

-That’s all the beginner’s tips for now, but keep checking back as our coverage continues with more individual monster guides still to come, as well as updates to our existing guides.
+That’s all the tips we have to share for now, but keep checking back as our coverage continues with more individual monster guides still to come, as well as updates to our existing guides.

 Please log in to reply.